guilhermepinheirodasilva/KOR-proof-of-concept/README.md

 An important observation is that the same spatial grid can be used to represent different physicochemical properties, with only the scalar field values changing across channels throughout the trajectories.

-The integration of multi-channel spatiotemporal descriptors (combined with data obtained from additional KOR complexes; proposed ligands seen in Figure 7) would provide dynamic fingerprinting data for **machine learning–assisted extraction of interaction patterns and design rules**, potentially guiding scaffold exploration and optimization toward KOR selectivity.
+The integration of multi-channel spatiotemporal descriptors (combined with data obtained from additional KOR complexes; proposed ligands seen in Figure 7) would provide dynamic fingerprinting data for **machine learning–assisted extraction of interaction patterns**, potentially guiding design rules for scaffold exploration and optimization toward KOR selectivity.

 While the animations shown in Figures 1–6 are visual representations, the underlying data could be extracted in numerical form.